otigges/ms365-admin-scripts/README.md

 The "Name" field corresponds the policy package's "Identity".

-Bind the desired policy package, e.g. "Education_SecondaryStudent", to the variable `$policyPackage`:

-`$policyPackage = Get-CsPolicyPackage -Identity "Education_SecondaryStudent"`

-Finally, you can assign this package to all selected members using the `Assign-PolicyPackage.ps1`script:
+Finally, you can assign the desired policy to all group members, e.g.:

-`.\Assign-PolicyPackage.ps1 $members $policyPackage.name`

-If you already know the name of the package you can assign it directly, e.g.:

 `.\Assign-PolicyPackage.ps1 $members "Education_SecondaryStudent"`